Ravi Gulati (EastEnders): 2022–present

 Ravi is shocked when Nish is arrested for the murder of Keanu Taylor (Danny Walters), unaware that he is covering for Suki, Denise, Linda Carter (Kellie Bright), Kathy Beale (Gillian Taylforth), Stacey Slater (Lacey Turner) and Sharon Watts (Letitia Dean).
 When he visits Nish more than a month later, Nish tries to guilt trip Ravi into preventing Suki and Eve's wedding; when Ravi refuses, Nish escapes from prison.
 Denise soon gets closer to Ravi in the hopes of gaining information on Nish's whereabouts, fearful of Nish returning to Walford to avenge her attack on him on Christmas Day.
 When Denise suffers a panic attack after a prank by schoolchildren, she confesses to Ravi that she was the one who attacked Nish, not Keanu.
 Ravi eventually agrees to not report Denise to the police and the two kiss on Christmas Day 2024.
 Denise asks Ravi to allow her time to consider whether to enter into a relationship with him, but provides him with emotional support when Nish is presumed dead; both are unaware that Nish has faked his death with Nugget's help.
-Nugget confesses to Vinny and Ravi on the day of Suki's wedding; when Nish arrives at the hotel, Nish confesses to attacking Denise as revenge for her attempt to murder him a year previously.
+Nugget confesses to Vinny and Ravi on the day of Suki's wedding; when Nish arrives at the hotel, Nish confesses to attacking Denise as revenge for her attempt to kill him a year previously.
 Nish eventually escapes and poisons Eve, before taking Suki as a hostage on the hotel balcony.
 When Ravi arrives, Nish goads him into pushing him off the balcony, unaware that Nish is holding onto Suki's wedding dress; when Ravi pushes him, both fall off the balcony.
 Ultimately, Nish dies of his injuries whilst the women recover from his murder attempts.
 Ravi is emotionally unstable in the aftermath of killing Nish and confesses the murder to Denise, encouraging her to stay away from him; despite this, the two eventually resume their relationship.
 Nugget eventually discovers the relationship but agrees to remain silent; despite this, Nugget becomes hostile to his father.
 Ravi and Priya later kiss but he informs her that he is already in a relationship; shortly afterwards, Denise and Ravi are exposed to both of their families, resulting in a tense argument between Ravi and Jack which ends when Denise ends their relationship; she eventually reconciles with Jack in the aftermath of the Queen Vic explosion.